 - Mostly look less polished → a brochure site is probably enough.

-In Richmond and across East Central Indiana, many service businesses start with hours, photos, and a contact form.
+Many service businesses start with hours, photos, and a contact form.
 That often holds until strangers compare you on Google Maps, a competitor ranks for "near me" searches, or a form never reaches your inbox.
 Trades, clinics, and shops that depend on search or complex intake usually need a sales-tool mindset, not just a prettier template.

 When a page builder is enough